Smokin’ Joe Wiseman

 I have recorded the vocals for my 4th CD and Fab Tranzer has finished the mastering.
 I have also begun a Production arrangement with Allister Bradley for my 5th Project.
 The songs are pretty well selected for that project and I am writing and co-writing songs for my 6th Project.
 I usually cover 2 favorite songs for each Project and Project 5 will feature Woody Guthrie’s “Hobo’s Lullaby” and the blues standard “Midnight Special”.

 To date I have recorded 3 CD’s; A Field By The Sea, Blue Smoke and Life is Good.
 You can sample all of the songs from these CD’s on my CD Baby web page store.
 As well, some of the songs appear in the audio player on the top of each page on my website.
 I have all of the tracks recorded and the mastering completed for my 4th CD – The Only Sin.
-All that remains is the replication.
+All that remains is the artwork and replication.
 Anticipated release is early 2013.

 I will miss Juan Albarran in a production role as he has been with me for 4 Projects.
 I am indeed happy that he will continue in a musician’s role as our rhythm guy.
 A band without solid bass and drums is like a house with no foundation.
 I look forward to Juan’s continued contributions to my musical efforts.
+Juan and I have been discussing a co-writing arrangement and will be into a song about the time of the release of this newsletter!

 What I’m Reading

 Kathleen Mae Lano has joined our family as Jim’s wife and she is a pleasure to have as a daughter-in-law.
 In truth she is more like a daughter and stays in touch as much as our sons.
 We love her dearly!
+Kathleen is finishing the final edit for her thesis to complete a Master of Nursing degree.

 Tale of a Song

-My First Country Song
+My First Newfoundland Song

 My band Keltic Jam, play some of my songs locally and a version of Metis Girl, my first single release, is available on YouTube at http://www.youtube.com/watch?v=WJoGA3xWD-g Hope you enjoy!